aapris/iot-data-training-2024/README.md

   - Snow depth

   Data is provided at 10-minute intervals for multiple weather station locations.
-- [r4c_latest.geojson](datasamples/r4c_latest.geojson) - Latest measurements from the R4C IoT sensor network and their metadata.
+- [r4c_latest.geojson](data/samples/r4c_latest.geojson) - Latest measurements from the R4C IoT sensor network and their metadata.
-- [r4c_sample.csv](datasamples/r4c_sample.csv) - Sample of the raw 10-minute data from the R4C IoT sensor network.
+- [r4c_sample.csv](data/samples/r4c_sample.csv) - Sample of the raw 10-minute data from the R4C IoT sensor network.

+### Downloading data

+Switch to the `data` directory and run the wget command mentioned in the [README.md](data/README.md) file in that directory to download the data.

+After the data is downloaded, you can use the `merge_data.py` (TODO) script to merge the data into single geojson and parquet files.